chudinovAI/aggregator/README.md

 ### Secrets management

-- `.env` files inside the repo are no longer used.
-Provide credentials via OS environment or a secrets file referenced by `AGG_SECRETS_PATH`.
+- `.env` files are supported for local development (see `.env.example`), but production deployments should continue to source credentials from the OS environment or a secrets file referenced by `AGG_SECRETS_PATH`.
 - Secrets file format is plain JSON (`{"KEY": "value"}`) stored outside the repo, ideally in an encrypted volume or secret manager mount.
 - `load_runtime_secrets()` leaves pre-existing environment variables untouched, so